- Basic Writing Tips

 Please use the resources available below to self-edit and proofread your paper before submitting it.

-If you need a weekend appointment or for a paper to be read over the weekend, you must let the Academic Skills Coordinator know by 12 noon on Friday.
+If you need a weekend appointment or for a paper to be read over the weekend, you must let the Academic Program Coordinator know by 12 noon on Friday.

 Each student has access to a premium Grammarly account through the Divinity School.
 Grammarly offers suggestions to make your written work more dynamic, concise, and technically correct.
 Email Khelen for more information.